melfm/coolpapers/papers/deep_learning.md

 }
   ```

-- [Pedestrian Detection: An Evaluation of the State of the Art.][Dollar2012]
+- [Piotr Dollar, Christian Wojek (2012).
+Pedestrian Detection: An Evaluation of the State of the Art.][Dollar2012]

 - [McCulloch, W. S., & Pitts, W. (1943).
 A logical calculus of the ideas
   immanent in nervous activity.
 The bulletin of mathematical biophysics, 5(4),